quentin452/ThreadedLoggerForCPP/README.md

 # Note this code is not terminated at 100% , i need to do somethings

 # ThreadedLoggerForCPP
-A separate thread for logging for c++ projects
+A separate thread logger and writter to log file for c++ projects

 how to include this library int your project :